nx-js/compiler-util/README.md

 code({num: 1.8}) // throws an error, console and Math are undefined
 ```

+## Alternative builds

+This library detects if you use ES or commonJS modules and serve the right format to you.
+The exposed bundles are transpiled to ES5 to support common tools - like UglifyJS.
+If you would like a finer control over the provided build, you can specify them in your imports.

+* `@nx-js/compiler-util/dist/es.es6.js` exposes an ES6 build with ES modules.
+* `@nx-js/compiler-util/dist/es.es5.js` exposes an ES5 build with ES modules.
+* `@nx-js/compiler-util/dist/cjs.es6.js` exposes an ES6 build with commonJS modules.
+* `@nx-js/compiler-util/dist/cjs.es5.js` exposes an ES5 build with commonJS modules.

+If you use a bundler, set up an alias for `@nx-js/compiler-util` to point to your desired build.
+You can learn how to do it with webpack [here](https://webpack.js.org/configuration/resolve/#resolve-alias) and with rollup [here](https://github.com/rollup/rollup-plugin-alias#usage).

 ## Contributions

 This library has the very specific purpose of supporting the